 How They Fit Into Your Healthcare Team

 So, how do they fit in?
-It may help to know a little bit more about three specific groups of healthcare providers: nurse practitioners, physician assistants, and midwives.
+It may help to know a little bit more about three specific groups of healthcare providers: nurse practitioners, and physician assistants.

 These professionals are sometimes called Advanced Practice Registered Nurses or Advanced Registered Nurse Practitioners.
 They must obtain an advanced degree, at the Master’s or doctorate level, in this area.
 Training is unique in that it follows a nursing-based philosophy focused caring for patients with a holistic approach, meaning physical, mental, social and emotional wellbeing.
 Nurse practitioners are the primary care provider (PCP) of choice for millions of patients.
 A Nurse Practitioner may take your history, diagnose or treat conditions, as well as perform some medical procedures.
 Nurse practitioners can also write prescriptions.